Chanty

 During the game, each participant can learn many new words and their meaning, remember something from passive vocabulary, and show quick wit and ingenuity.

-By downloading the game to your smartphone, you can have a great time while waiting or on the road.
-If a game is made for a team, involve your friends or even strangers to meet new people and practice communication.
+You can have a great time while waiting or on the road by downloading the game to your smartphone.
+If the game is designed for a team, involve your friends or even strangers to meet new people and practice your communication skills.

 Bonus: handy tips and exercises for improving articulation/dictation